Taxation in China

-Taxes provide the most important revenue source for the Government of the People's Republic of China.
-Value-added tax (VAT) produces the largest share of tax revenue in China and corporate income tax producing the next largest share.
+Taxes provide the most important revenue source for the government of the People's Republic of China.
+Value-added tax (VAT) produces the largest share of tax revenue in China, while corporate income tax produces the next largest share.

-Tax is a key component of macro-economic policy, and greatly affects China's economic and social development.
+Tax is a key component of China’s macro-economic policy and greatly affects the country’s economic and social development.
 With the changes made since the 1994 tax reform, China has sought to set up a streamlined tax system geared to a socialist market economy.

 Most taxes are based on regulations established by the State Council.
 Detailed tax rules are established by the State Council Committee on Tariff Regulations, the Ministry of Finance, the State Taxation Administration, and the Customs Office.
 A few kinds of taxes are based on laws passed by the National People's Congress.

 Types of taxes

 VAT produces the largest share of China's tax revenue.
 Corporate income tax is the next largest.